aloisdg/aloisdg-blog/posts/twitter-link-sharing.md

 But unless you have a good adblocker (e.g. [uBlock Origin](https://ublockorigin.com/)), you still wont have a distracting-free enough experience.
 Enter Nitter.

 Nitter is a privacy friendly frontend to Twitter that yanks out all the code necessary to track your behavior.
+By the way, any Twitter post can be open with Nitter.
+Replace `twitter.com/` with `nitter.net` to use it.

 ![nitter]